Restoration Ecology and Genetics

 Taylor Crow, PhD (2016)

-Taylor studied patterns of local adaptation in Cercocarpus montanus using methods in quantitative genetics, molecular genetics, and spatial statistics.
+studied patterns of local adaptation in Cercocarpus montanus using methods in quantitative genetics, molecular genetics, and spatial statistics.
 Additionally, he is working on a method to delineate species-specific zones using spatial analyses, which can describe potential zones for any species, regardless of available data.
 Taylor graduated with a PhD in Rangeland Ecology and Watershed Management and he is currently a postdoctoral researcher at UC Davis.

 Bachelor’s of Science - California Polytechnic State University, San Luis Obispo